ssec/polar2grid/py/polar2grid/doc/source/introduction.rst

 .. note::

     Compositors and how they are configured will be changing in future versions of Polar2Grid.
-Due to this they are no longer documented in this document.
+Due to this they are no longer documented here.

 What's New?
 -----------